Prospect B2B: Why is it difficult?

 To reach a decision-maker, you need to increase your contacts.
 In 2010, it took an average of 4.7 attempts to make contact.
 In 2016, it needed 8.2.
 In 2020, 10?
 11?

-In short, prospecting takes a lot of time and energy to establish contact.
-And a large part of the contacts made result in a refusal to continue the conversation.
+In short, prospecting B2B requires a lot of time and energy to establish contact.
+And a large part of the established contacts ended with a refusal to continue the conversation.

-We can also add to this the fact that salespeople are generally paid on contracts signed, therefore on closing rather than on prospecting.
+To this can still be added that salespeople are generally paid on signed contracts, therefore on closing rather than B2B prospecting.

-The second difficulty of B2B prospecting lies in the length of sales cycles.
-As B2B sales cycles are often long, the salesperson must maintain the conversation over time and have regular interactions with the prospect.
+The second difficulty in B2B prospecting lies in the length of the sales cycles.
+As B2B sales cycles are often long, the salesperson must maintain conversation over time and have regular interactions with the prospect.

-During this time, he must assess the maturity level of the prospect.
-Traditionally, we use the BANT (Budget, Authority, Needs, Timing) method in prospecting to:
+Meanwhile, he must assess the level of maturity of the prospect.
+Traditionally, the B2B method is used in prospecting Bant (budget, authority, needs, timing) for:

 - check the existence of a budget,